RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Extended Analysis and Implications

-An important robustness question for the vulnerability exploited by \method~is its sensitivity to prompt length: whether inducing routing imbalance necessitates long sequences, or whether similar effects arise under shorter contexts.
-We investigate this question through experiments on two representative MoE models, Mixtral-8x7B and Qwen3-30B-A3B, spanning prompt lengths ranging from 100 to 16k tokens and five different system prompts.
+A natural robustness issue for the vulnerability exploited by \method~is its sensitivity to prompt length and context: whether inducing routing concentration requires long attack prompts, and whether similar effects arise under different contexts?

-To characterize expert load concentration from a routing-centric perspective instead of any specific deployment configuration, we measure the normalized entropy $\mathcal{H}(P)$ of the expert selection distribution, averaged across all layers.
-This metric captures the intrinsic routing behavior induced by a prompt, without relying on device-level bottleneck assumptions.
-Formally, the normalized entropy is defined as
+\textbf{Setup.} We investigate this on two MoE models: Mixtral-8x7B and Qwen3-30B-A3B, spanning prompt lengths ranging from 100 to 16,384 tokens and five different system prompts whose lengths range from 10 to 5,000.
+To characterize routing concentration behavior, we measure the normalized entropy ${H}(P)$ of the expert selection distribution averaged across all layers.
+This metric captures the routing behavior without relying on specific deployments.
+Formally, the normalized entropy is defined as: